notedit/janus-go/README.md

 I have decided to currently do most of this work here:
 [https://github.com/cameronelliott/janus-go](https://github.com/cameronelliott/janus-go)

-Please see if it suits your needs, and feel free to file PRs, issues and suggests there.
+Please see if it suits your needs, and feel free to file PRs, issues and suggestions there.

 Thanks,
 Cameron